 - Lemon balm: Lemon balm is a lemon-flavored herb from the mint family.
 Its use is prevalent to add or boost the flavor of other teas.
 Its use with other herbs is known to treat colic and diarrhea in babies (10).
 Additionally, it is considered to treat indigestion and promote sleep.

-- Peppermint: Peppermint tea may alleviate pain, flatulence, colic, nasal congestion, and cough.
-In vitro studies highlight its potential antioxidant, antibacterial, and anti-inflammatory properties.
+- Peppermint: Peppermint contains menthol, which induces a soothing effect on an upset stomach and may relieve constipation.
+Peppermint tea may also alleviate pain, flatulence, colic, nasal congestion, and cough.
+In vitro studies highlight its potential antioxidant, antibacterial, and anti-inflammatoryiXProperty of a medication or chemical that helps reduce inflammation (swelling associated with pain) in the body. properties.
 However, more clinical studies are needed to ascertain its safety for babies and children.

-- Rooibos tea: The caffeine-free tea is packed with antioxidants that help fight free radicals, which lead to ill-health and cancers.
+- Rooibos tea: The caffeine-free tea is packed with antioxidantsiXMan-made or natural chemicals that protect the cells from oxidative stress and damage. that help fight free radicals, which lead to ill-health and cancers.
 It is suitable for children from six months but shouldn’t replace milk.